The Contested Isle Ch 4

 Founding a Covenant

-The Order requires a magus to be resident in a Tribunal to exercise their right to vote (Houses of Hermes: True Lineages, page 49).
+The Order requires a magus to be resident in a Tribunal to exercise their right to vote (Houses of Hermes: True Lineages, page 49 XXX).
 In Hibernia, this is through membership of a recognized covenant.
 Those outside of a covenant are considered vagrant and risk exile, no matter how many years the magus has lived on Irish soil.

 However, any magus can found a covenant, as long as he can prove possession of land, wealth, and a trophy, or cathach.
 The land is any space upon which to build a home that the magi have protected for a year.
 For historical reasons, wealth has always been represented by cattle in Ireland, and so covenants must possess cattle.
 The cathach, pronounced "CAH-okh" (plural: cathaigh, pronounced "CAH-oy") is an item or relic of some significance to the covenant, which must be displayed at Tribunal by way of identifying the covenant.